 (In the following discussion, we assume that all equivalence types have been expanded out.)

-A higher order type ‘S’ can be a subtype of another higher order type ‘T’ in only one way.
-Since subtype definitions do not apply to higher order types, this way is analogous to the first way above.
+3. A higher-order type ‘S’ can be a subtype of another higher-order type ‘T’ in only one way.
+Since subtype definitions do not apply to higher-order types, this way is analogous to the case for discriminated union types with the same principal type constructor.

 A subtype may be exported as an abstract type by declaring only the name of the subtype in the interface section of a module (without the ‘=< supertype’ part).
 Then the subtype definition must be given in the implementation section of the same module.